obriengareth/Overview/README.md

 better business decisons through better de-risking or using quantifiable measures.

 ![Predictive Analytics](equip_fail2c.gif)
+Predictive Analytic dashboard for sensor data streaming from an FPSO

 ![GAN](GAN_Fig1.jpg)
+Generative adversial neurl networks deployed to clean seismic data for analysis

 Geophysical Imaging: The most recent tools for imaging are Reverse Time Migration (RTM) and Full Wavefield Inversion (FWI).
 RTM imaging has shown to be hugely beneficial in imaging in